Bhat-Priyanka/AWS-Projects/Visualize data on AWS QuickSight/README.md

    	<img src="https://github.com/Bhat-Priyanka/AWS-Projects/blob/main/Visualize%20data%20on%20AWS%20QuickSight/Images/Result.png" width="800">

 ### Conclusion:
-A large data set is visualized On AWS QuickSight using a S3 bucket.
+A large data set is visualized on AWS QuickSight using a S3 bucket.
 As a next step, we can create different visualizations based on price, title etc.